Skip to content

 We recognize how challenging it is to make changes and we honor the pace of our clients and families to move through the work at a speed that feels comfortable.

 Our team knows that growth never happens in isolation.
-We work in partnership with our clients’ families and other team members to build skills and routines together.
-And, we work to build connections among our Skills For Life community through our Gatherings: regular meet-ups and opportunities to deepen belonging.
+We work in partnership with our clients’ families and other team members to build skills and routines together, supporting each young adult in building both independence and interdependence.